cakephp/docs/en/models/retrieving-your-data.rst

         // other conditions as usual
     )

-By default, CakePHP joins multiple conditions with boolean AND.
+By default, CakePHP joins multiple conditions with boolean ``AND``.
 This means the snippet above would only match posts that have been created in the past two weeks, and have a title that matches one in the given set.
 However, we could just as easily find posts